 It took a long time for coffee to catch on in China.
 And even today coffee drinking is still somewhat rare.
 In 2013, the average Chinese consumed about 4 cups annually.
 That compares to 441 annually in the USA and over 1,000 cups in Norway (which I also don’t understand.).
 Drinking coffee has been slow to develop in China thus far.

 So Starbucks getting to the market first and having the long-term commitment to build in a slow-to-emerge market was important.
+They lost money in China for years and years.
 Most companies were not prepared for such a long haul.
 This was not a rapid consumer success story, like we have seen with Pepsi, Tingyi, Apple and others.

-Explanation 2: Starbucks’ brand and scale give them an advantage in critical real estate.
+Explanation 2: Starbucks’ brand and scale give them an advantage in getting real estate.

 Winning in retail coffee hinges on getting the right locations.
 While customers are somewhat brand loyal, they generally won’t walk five extra blocks to go to Starbucks if a Costa is across the street.
 Getting high profile and high traffic locations is critical.

-Starbucks is now significantly larger than their competitors in many Chinese cities, which means they have more outlets, more customers and greater brand recognition.
-I think these scale advantages do give them an advantage in getting the best locations.
+Starbucks is now significantly larger than their competitors in most Chinese cities, which means they have more outlets, more local customers and greater brand recognition.
+I think these local scale advantages do give them an advantage in getting the best locations.
 They are probably offered the best locations (perhaps at a special price?) and can definitely outspend their smaller competitors on real estate because they have more cash, more customers and more brand power.
 They can open in the nice shopping mall rather than on the side street.
 They can be at the entrance of the mall rather than on the third floor.
-It’s just much harder for a smaller company to acquire and afford these higher profile, higher traffic and higher price locations.
+It’s just much harder for a smaller, less famous company to acquire and afford these higher profile, higher traffic and higher price locations.

-This explanation is that while the China coffee market looks big and fragmented, it is actually pretty consolidated when you map it out by the best locations in cities.
+This explanation is that while the China coffee market looks big and fragmented, it is actually pretty consolidated when you map it out by the best locations city by city.
 Competing with Starbucks for these best spots is a lot harder than it appears.

-Explanation 3: Senior Chinese business have a blindspot for coffee.
+Explanation 3: Senior Chinese business people have a blindspot for coffee.

 Even if all the above are true, I still don’t see why coffee outlets could not be opened by a serious China competitor.
 There are over 160 Chinese cities with over 1M people.
 And this will increase to 220 cities by 2025.
 So even today, there is just a lot room for a new entrant, say in Chongqing or some other region.